-This section provides a brief description of the generated thematic topics that were obtained by using the selected 336 articles in the inbuilt STM library in R-package.
-These thematic topics are discussed based on existing literature.
-The application of AI under each theme is discussed and evidence of different studies is provided to analyze the use of AI techniques in solving the problems associated with a particular area.
-To discuss these thematic topics, a thorough review of the literature was conducted, and a research gap was identified and analyzed.
+The application of AI under each theme is discussed and evidence of different studies is provided to analyse the use of AI techniques in solving the problems associated with a particular area.
+To discuss these thematic topics, a thorough review of the literature was conducted, and a research gap was identified and analysed.
 Finally, to fill the gap in the existing literature and advance the existing knowledge, future research propositions were offered.
-This section will also provide the answers to the 3rd research question of the study i.e., the future propositions for the research by employing AI applications for repurposing manufacturing.
+This section will also provide the answers to the 3rd research question of the study i.e. the future propositions for the research by employing Al applications for repurposing manufacturing.
 The propositions offered were suggested by several authors involved in the study.

-6.1 Flexible assembly in manufacturing
+6.1.
+Flexible assembly in manufacturing

 Sawik (1999, p.
-1) defined a flexible assembly system as "A flexible assembly system (FAS) is a fully integrated production system consisting of computer numerically controlled assembly stations, connected by an automated material handling system, all under the control of a central computer.
-A FAS is capable of simultaneously assemble a variety of product types in small to medium-sized batches and at high rate comparable to that of conventional transfer lines designed for high volume/low variety manufacture".
+1) defined a flexible assembly system as 'a flexible assembly system (FAS) is a fully integrated production system consisting of computer numerically controlled assembly stations, connected by an automated material handling system, all under the control of a central computer.
+A FAS is capable of simultaneously assemble a variety of product types in small to medium-sized batches and at high rate comparable to that of conventional transfer lines designed for high volume/low variety manufacture'.
 In recent years concerning automation and manufacturing, the notions of reconfigurability and flexibility are heaping great relevance.
-A new standard for manufacturing systems has emerged with the integration of Industry 4.0 (Hermann et al., 2016).
-In this regard, collaboration and interaction of humans and robots play a major role in the new manufacturing concepts (Tan et al., 2009).
-The integration of automation in high-volume manufacturing which is backed up by digital manufacturing tools created a more flexible or compliant production system, which can deal with unpredictable or unstable market demands (Jackson et al., 2016).
+A new standard for manufacturing systems has emerged with the integration of Industry 4.0 (Hermann, Pentek, and Otto 2016).
+In this regard, collaboration and interaction of humans and robots play a major role in the new manufacturing concepts (Tan et al. 2009).
+The integration of automation in high-volume manufacturing which is backed up by digital manufacturing tools created a more flexible or compliant production system, which can deal with unpredictable or unstable market demands (Jackson, Efthymiou, and Borton 2016).

 Makris (2021) discussed the flexibility attributes of manufacturing systems that employ autonomous and highly interactive mobile robotic tools and used a multi-criteria decision-making method.
-Li and Huang (2021) developed a five-phase "Graduation intelligent Manufacturing System" (GiMS) to enable resilience and flexibility in production intralogistics and studied flexible assembly lines in an air-conditioner assembly workshop.
-Guo et al. (2021) constructed a novel optimization model combining flexible cellular manufacturing with digital twins to optimize air conditioner lines.
-Luo et al. (2021) studied automated flexible production lines in manufacturing enterprises and proposed a data-driven cloud simulation architecture.
-Kim and Lee (2021) stressed on flexible assembly system to minimize cycle time and for this, they analyzed and proposed an efficient robot task sequence that involved assembly, 3D printers, material handling robots, post-processing, and inspection machines.
+Li and Huang (2021) developed a five-phase 'Graduation intelligent Manufacturing System' (GiMS) to enable resilience and flexibility in production intralogistics and studied flexible assembly lines in an air-conditioner assembly workshop.
+Guo et al. (2021b) constructed a novel optimisation model combining flexible cellular manufacturing with digital twins to optimise air conditioner lines.
+Luo et al. (2022) studied automated flexible production lines in manufacturing enterprises and proposed a data-driven cloud simulation architecture.
+Kim and Lee (2021) stressed on flexible assembly system to minimise cycle time and for this, they analysed and proposed an efficient robot task sequence that involved assembly, 3D printers, material handling robots, post-processing, and inspection machines.

-Proposition 1: To provide an AI-enabled business model to enable flexibility in manufacturing systems to repurpose operations in the time of severe and unexpected disruptions.

-Proposition 2: To identify general configurations of manufacturing systems and provide flexible solutions to produce high-demand products in parallel to other products.
+- Proposition 1: To provide an AI-enabled business model to enable flexibility in manufacturing systems to repurpose operations in the time of severe and unexpected disruptions. - Proposition 2: To identify general configurations of manufacturing systems and provide flexible solutions to produce highdemand products in parallel to other products.

-6.2 Robotic systems in manufacturing
+6.2.
+Robotic systems in manufacturing